Things to keep in mind on your first day of college

 Talk to someone

-Get some help if you're in a rough patch.
+If you are finding it hard to settle in, there are people that you can reach out to.
 Many third level institutions have mentoring programmes for first years.
 These programmes aim to help students get used to life at college.
-You can also go to the welfare officer in your students' union to talk about how you're settling in and look for advice on getting to know people.
+You can also go to the welfare officer in your students’ union to talk about how you’re settling in and look for advice on getting to know people.